· Soups · 4 min read

 Irish Cabbage Soup

 This simple and savory Irish Cabbage Soup is made with only a few ingredients and simmered in our rich homemade bone broth.
-Grain-free, minimal ingredients, and super tasty!
+Grain-free, minimal ingredients, and super tasty! two white bowls filled with irish cabbage soup on table with a silver spoon

 Believe it or not, St. Patricks Day is one of my favorite holidays.
 I always make a big deal of it with themed food, decorations, and an Irish Pub Music playlist.
 It’s one of those fun things to do, that everyone remembers and doesn’t take much effort.